wiseallie/exception_notification/README.md

 renderer, allowing your new section(s) to access and display them.
 See the existing sections defined by the plugin for examples of how to write your own.

+Manually notify of exception
+---

+If your controller action manually handles an error, the notifier will never be run.
+To manually notify of an error you can do something like the following:

+    rescue_from Exception, :with => :server_error

+    def server_error(exception)
+      # Whatever code that handles the exception

+      ExceptionNotifier::Notifier.exception_notification(request.env, exception).deliver
+    end

 Notification
 ---